 - Defective/faulty vehicle parts

-6 Things You Need to Do After a Car Accident
+Six Things You Need to Do After a Car Accident

-After a car crash in Long Island, it’s understandable to feel confused about what to do.
-Keep this checklist in your vehicle in case you end up in this situation in the state of New York.
-Here’s what to do after an accident to safeguard your personal health, defend your rights, and start the journey toward financial recovery:
+After a car crash, it’s understandable to feel confused about what to do.
+Here’s what to do after a crash to safeguard your personal health, protect your rights, and start the journey toward financial recovery:

-- Notify the police by calling 911 if there are injured people or damage to the vehicles.
+- Notify the police by calling 9-1-1 if there are injured people or damage to the vehicles.
 You must stay on the scene until an officer tells you it’s okay to leave.

 - Exchange information.
 If your crash involved another vehicle, you must stop and exchange names, license plate numbers, phone numbers, and insurance company information.